SkafteNicki/dtu_mlops/02_code_organisation/readme.md

 1. Download and install conda.
 Make sure that your installation is working by writing `conda help` in a terminal and it should show you the help message for conda.

-2. Create a new conda environment for the remaining of the exercises using `conda create -n "my_enviroment"`
+2. Create a new conda environment for the remaining of the exercises using `conda create -n "my_environment"`

 3. Which commando gives you a list of the packages installed in the current environment (HINT: check the `conda_cheatsheet.pdf` file).
 How do you easily export this list to a text file?